15 Advanced German Phrases That Get Straight to the Poodle’s Core

 Think about it: You use expressions like these in English all the time.

 Have you ever heard a German phrase and thought, “That’s Greek to me”?
 After thinking it through and guessing its meaning, did you hit the nail on the head?
 (Or did you make a monkey of yourself?)
 Has your teacher ever told you that practice makes perfect?
 Or when you’re practicing German, do you feel like you’re pulling teeth?

 Using these phrases is one of the easiest ways to show that you’re truly mastering your second language and not grasping at straws to translate your thoughts directly from English.
 To top it off, if you ever do an official German certification test such as the Goethe Institute’s C1 or C2 exams, your use of idiomatische Redewendungen will even be part of your grade.

-But we can’t stop there.
+And let’s keep that learning pace strong.
 There are hundreds of these expressions that a German native speaker would know and use, so if you want to catch up, you’re gonna have to get started fast!

 15 Advanced German Phrases That Get Straight to the Poodle’s Core

 Literal translation: The poodle’s core